Endowment (Mormonism): The initiatory

 Women receive the same ordinances, except for the ordination.

 As the final part of the initiatory, the patron is given a new name, which is a key word used during the ceremony.
 In general, this name is only known to the person to whom it is given; however, an endowed LDS woman reveals her name to her endowed husband (but not vice versa).
-In support of this practice, the LDS church cites Book of Revelation 2:17 and 3:12, referring to a "white stone" with "a new name written" thereon.

 The instructional portion

-The endowment focuses heavily on LDS belief in a plan of salvation and centered around the atonement of Jesus Christ on behalf of humanity's sins.
+The endowment focuses on LDS belief in a plan of salvation and changes to the ceremony in 2023 included more discussion of Jesus.
 Parts of the doctrine of the plan of salvation explained include: